ThreatGEN/ThreatGEN-OT-LLM/README.md

 # ThreatGEN OT LLM Project

 Welcome to the ThreatGEN OT LLM Project.
-Our goal is to create quality and accurate LLMs that are specifically trained for OT cybersedurity use cases, open-source and free to use.
+Our goal is to create quality and accurate LLMs that are specifically trained for OT cybersecurity use cases, open-source and free to use.

 ## What is the ThreatGEN OT LLM Project?